 - two reports on your work experience.

 At least 400 hours of work experience must be in a tech workplace, applying your degree under the supervision of professionals in your field.

 Through the experiences gained from networking plus your industry experience, you will significantly increase the likelihood you will be offered an role before you graduate.

 Summer of Tech is our partner program.
 Approximately half our students find internships through Summer of Tech.

 early and go to as many of the student events as possible.

 The other half of our students find internships through networking.
 Very few get tech jobs by spamming companies with their CV.

 meeting in town - just down the hill.
 Often providing pizza and beer to anyone with an interest that just wants to hang out and talk tech.
 Industry people go to these to relax, find interesting people and learn about new technologies.
 Of course you should be doing the same.
 Many companies have stopped advertising junior roles.
 These days they expect those genuinely interested to be eating their pizza and chatting with them.

 Go hang out.
 Eat their pizza.
 Drink their beer, lemonade or orange juice.
 Talk tech and learn stuff from people already doing the things you aspire to.

-Don't go to just tick an academic box.
-You will be bored and others will notice you for the wrong reasons.
+Don't go to tick an academic box.
+You will be bored and others will notice you for being bored.
 Instead look for something interesting and aim to meet like minded people.